gallardorafael/sentinel-image-qa/README.md

 # SENTINEL V-Companion

-SENTINEl V-Companion is a fully local, open-source multi-modal and multi-language assistant that leverages the power of the [Qwen2-VL](https://qwenlm.github.io/blog/qwen2-vl/) vision-language model to solve traditional text-based problems but also image-based ones, such as image understanding and image reasoning.
+SENTINEL V-Companion is a fully local, open-source multi-modal and multi-language assistant that leverages the power of the [Qwen2-VL](https://qwenlm.github.io/blog/qwen2-vl/) vision-language model to solve traditional text-based problems but also image-based ones, such as image understanding and image reasoning.
 This project allows the user to interact with a powerful language model that is able to understand both images and text, without requiring suscriptions, internet connection and without any of your data leaving your computer.